omninonsense/jekyll-emoji/README.md

 ### `emojify` filter performance

 The `emojify` filter deteriorates performance *a little* under very *specific* conditions; it shouldn't be an issue, but in case you see performance degradation when generating the site&mdash;start with this.

+The `emojify` filter will result in a drop in site generation performance if you specific a `src` that points to a URL as the content of each SVG will need to be downloaded from that location.

 ### `emojify` filter unawareness